brontolinux/tf-mod-cfengine-server/README.md

 ### mount\_sg\_name

-Description: Name tag for the security group that applies to the mount target
+Description: Value of the Name tag for the security group that applies to the EFS mount targets (used to look up the security group for the EFS mount targets, must be unique)

 Type: `string`

 ### priv\_subnet\_name

-Description: Value of the Name tag for the private subnet (must be unique)
+Description: Value of the Name tag for the private subnet (used to look up the private subnet for the instance, must be unique)

 Type: `string`

 ### pub\_subnet\_name

-Description: Value of the Name tag for the public subnet (must be unique)
+Description: Value of the Name tag for the public subnet (used to look up the public subnet for the instance, must be unique)

 Type: `string`